 NYSAND is seeking concise snapshots of your MNT Success stories to share in a social media and grassroots lobbying campaign.
 Think of these stories as "MN-Tweets" and try to keep them as direct as possible.
 We want to demonstrate the outcomes of MNT to these decision-makers and hearing directly from you is important!
-These stories or snapshots of your successes can include positive outcomes or patient/client testimonials (**no PHI).
+These stories or snapshots of your successes can include positive outcomes or patient/client testimonials (* no PHI).
 This effort by NYSAND is to engage and show NYS Legislators that dietitians are vital to the healthcare continuum.
-Access the MNT and Me Form Here.

 How Do I Advocate for Nutrition and Dietetics?